gauravcodepro/gauravcodepro/work.md

 - I am available immediately and i will give importance to the person, who approaches me directly and immediately.
 - I respect everyone and i thank you and i am available for immediate joining.
 - I thank you for employing me and i assure you that I give my complete dedication.
-- I am applying to your position becasue i am interested in working there.
+- I am applying to your position becasue i am interested with you.
 - I have a work strong work ethic and I respect people those who appreciate that.
 - If you have any questions, then please feel free to ask me rather than asking anyone else.